 Tips in selecting guzhengs 如何挑選古箏

-We love guzheng, and we want to share good quality guzheng with all of you.
-Our goal is to provide the best quality guzheng to all players at an affordable low price.
-We work closely with the makers.
-From soundboard selecting to carving the shape of the sound chamber, we ensure the production of the best sound quality of the guzheng.
-Each guzheng is hand picked by our professional at the factories.
-Our guzheng are all quality guaranteed.
-As guzheng lovers, we can not stand any low quality ones.
-Here are tips in selecting a guzheng:
+We love the guzheng and only want to share instruments of the highest quality with you.
+Our goal is to provide excellent value by offering high-quality guzhengs at a price that is still affordable.
+We work closely with the guzheng manufacturers from whom we buy.
+From selecting the soundboard to carving the shape of the sound chamber, we ensure the production of instruments of the highest sound quality.
+Each guzheng is hand picked by our professional at the guzheng workshops themselves – this allows us to guarantee the high quality of our instruments.
+Here are some tips that we hope you will find helpful in choosing a guzheng.

-1. Soundboard.
-The soundboard of a guzheng should be made of paulownia that has been dried properly and thoroughly.
-If the soundboard is air-dried, it should be dried for at least a year.
-Air-dried soundboard retain the natural color of wood, usually in light golden color.
-Typically air-dried guzheng has a warm tone.
-Shanghai makers prefer to oven-dry the soundboard which gives a sweet tone to the guzheng.
+The soundboard of a guzheng should be made of paulownia wood that has been properly and thoroughly dried.
+If the soundboard is air-dried, it should be dried for at least one year.
+An air-dried soundboard typically gives the instrument a warm tone and allows the wood to retain its natural color – usually a light golden color.
+Guzheng makers in Shanghai prefer to oven-dry the soundboard, which sweetens the tone of the instrument.

-There are flame-dried guzheng that has dark grayish soundboard that looks like a piece of charcoal.
-The dark soundboards are flame dried using a fire gun directly flame on surface.
-Although flame drying speed up the drying process from 1 year to 30 minutes, but it also fatally destroys the wood piece.
-We've seen charcoal boards crack or warp in a short period of time.
-Furthermore, the "wood sound" of a wood instrument is gone.
-A guzheng should sound rich with warm wood tone, but the flame-dried board guzhengs only sound metallic.
-Therefore, a flame-dried soundboard is not desirable.
+Some guzheng soundboards are flame-dried, giving the soundboard a dark grayish color and a charcoal look.
+Here a fire gun is used to rapidly cure the wood.
+Although flame drying shortens the drying process from one year to 30 minutes, it also fatally destroys the quality of the wood itself.
+We have seen flame-dried boards crack or warp within a short period of time.
+Equally important, the characteristic woody sound of a wooden instrument is gone.
+A guzheng should sound rich and possess a warm woody tone; guzhengs with flame-dried soundboards only sound metallic.
+Clearly, a flame-dried soundboard is not desirable.

-2. Bottom board.
-The bottom board is as important as the soundboard.
-A good quality bottom board should use paulownia.
-However, to lower the cost, some makers use plywood instead of real paulownia and lacqured the board to cover it.
-So, if the guzheng is painted dark at the bottom, you know that's probably using plywood instead of using real paulownia.
-The sound of a guzheng with plywood bottom is very muddy, but the price is only one-third as much.
+The bottom board is as important as the soundboard itself.
+A good quality bottom board should also be made of paulownia wood.
+However, to lower the cost, some guzheng manufacturers will use plywood instead of real paulownia and lacquer the board to cover it up.
+If you see a guzheng with dark paint underneath, you know that most likely plywood was used instead of real paulownia.
+Unfortunately however, the sound of an instrument with a plywood bottom is very muddy – although the price may only be one-third as much.